CouncilofLorien/counciloflorien.github.io/docs/cards/D/double-dealing.md

 > Permanent-event
 >
 > {: .stage-resource-text .black-text .p-2 }
 > > Playable on a site.
 If the site is a minion-site, you may play appropriate hero resources there.
 If the site is a hero site, you may play appropriate minion resources there.
-Discard when this site is discarded or returned to your location deck. <br>_“‘...and you have cheated your new master, or tried to do so.’”_ ***---LotRIII***
+Discard when this site is discarded or returned to your location deck. <br>_“‘...and you have cheated your new master, or tried to do so.’”_ ***---&NoBreak;LotRIII***
 >
 > {: .stage-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>